-Under this alternative, the proposed Tule Wind Project's collector substation and O&M facility would be relocated from BLM-administered land in the McCain National Cooperative Land and Wildlife Management Area to County of San Diego-jurisdictional land on Rough Acres Ranch.
+Under this alternative, the proposed Tule Wind Project would consist of 128 turbines and the 2s collector substation, and-O&M facility, and temporary concrete batch plant would be relocated from BLM-administeredmanaged land in the McCain National Cooperative Land and Wildlife Management AValley area to County of San Diego-jurisdictional land on Rough Acres Ranch.
+Also, the proposed overhead collector line located west of Lost Valley Rock would be relocated to east of Lost Valley Rock and constructed within the proposed Tule Wind Project 138 kV alignment that would be vacated as a result of the O&M facility and collector substation location shift.
 Proposed turbines would be located in the same area as identified in the proposed Tule Wind Project.
 Upon exiting the alternate collector substation site, the alternate 138 kV transmission line would generally follow the same route as the proposed Tule Wind Project 138 kV transmission line to the rebuilt Boulevard Substation.
 Similar construction routes would be used, although different routes would be used to access the Rough Acres Ranch section of the project.